Roosevelt Corollary: Background

-Content of the Corollary
+Content

-The Roosevelt Corollary, or the ideas it contained regarding the U.S. becoming the policeman of the Western Hemisphere, were first articulated by Secretary of State Elihu Root in a speech on 20 May 1904, and expanded on in Roosevelt’s annual message to Congress on 6 December 1904, as seen below:
+The Roosevelt Corollary, or the ideas it contained regarding the U.S. becoming the policeman of the Western Hemisphere, were first articulated by Secretary of State Elihu Root in a speech on 20 May 1904 and expanded on in Roosevelt's annual message to Congress on 6 December 1904:

 All that this country desires is to see the neighboring countries stable, orderly, and prosperous.
 Any country whose people conduct themselves well can count upon our hearty friendship.
 If a nation shows that it knows how to act with reasonable efficiency and decency in social and political matters, if it keeps order and pays its obligations, it need fear no interference from the United States.
 Chronic wrongdoing, or an impotence which results in a general loosening of the ties of civilized society, may in America, as elsewhere, ultimately require intervention by some civilized nation, and in the Western Hemisphere the adherence of the United States to the Monroe Doctrine may force the United States, however reluctantly, in flagrant cases of such wrongdoing or impotence, to the exercise of an international police power.

-While the Monroe Doctrine had been verbal and defensive in warning European powers to keep their hands off countries in the Americas, Roosevelt now changed this into an aggressive military "obligation" of the U.S. to intervene in Latin and Central America to maintain stability in these areas.
-Where the Monroe Doctrine had been asserted in the early nineteenth century when the European powers looked again to recolonize in the Western Hemisphere, the Roosevelt Corollary nearly a century later looked to once again promote the U.S. in Central and Latin America.
-The Corollary contributed to the transition of the United States into a great world power after the Spanish–American War, which largely marked the start of the U.S. expanding its interest in states beyond its own borders, promoting its influence and ideas abroad.
-By expanding on the Monroe Doctrine, rather than creating a whole new policy, Roosevelt was able to justify more easily the U.S. exercising "international police power" to put an end to wrongdoing in the Western Hemisphere as a more limited version of the Corollary already existed in the Monroe Doctrine, despite the shift from verbal to active intervention in Central and Latin America.
+While the Monroe Doctrine had been verbal and defensive in warning European powers to keep their hands off countries in the Americas, Roosevelt changed this into an aggressive military "obligation" of the U.S. to intervene in Latin America to maintain stability in these areas.
+Where the Monroe Doctrine had been asserted in the early 19th century when the European powers looked to recolonize in the Western Hemisphere, the Roosevelt Corollary nearly a century later looked to once again promote the U.S. in Latin America.
+The corollary contributed to the transition of the United States into a great power after the Spanish–American War, which largely marked the start of the U.S. expanding its interest in states beyond its own borders, promoting its influence and ideas abroad.
+By expanding on the Monroe Doctrine, rather than creating a whole new policy, Roosevelt was able to justify more easily the U.S. exercising "international police power" to put an end to wrongdoing in the Western Hemisphere, as a more limited version of the corollary already existed in the Monroe Doctrine, despite the shift from verbal to active intervention.